 The student will independently investigate or research an appropriate interdisciplinary topic under the guidance of a faculty advisor.
 It is assumed that the final product of this work will be included in the electronic portfolio in INT 4990.
 Grading: Pass/Fail.
-Lecture hours/Lab hours: 3
+Prerequisite: Senior status only.